drivendataorg/deid2-runtime/README.md

-# Société Française de Pathologie: Cervical Biopsy Challenge
+# NIST De-ID2 Challenge

-This repository contains runtime configuration for the [SFP Cervical Biopsy Challenge](https://www.drivendata.org/) competition, as well as example benchmark solutions.
+This repository contains runtime configuration for the [NIST De-ID2 Challenge](https://www.drivendata.org/) competition, as well as example benchmark solutions.

 ## Adding dependencies to the runtime